daykills/adv_in_gen_models-notes/module2.md

 **Stochastic gradient descent**: we randomly sample one data point or a batch of data points. -> quick, used in practice

 2. Momentum
+   Gradient desent can vary dramatically across iterations because we use not use the whole data set to calculate.
+Momentum helps smooth out    noise and accelerate progress. w = w - learning rate * momentum momentum = momentum * a + (1 - a) * batch gradients